 The project represented a seismic shift for the Council, Harms said, that the workforce was quick to adopt.

-‘We can walk around as we work, we have areas with little couches and coffee tables where we can have informal meetings but stay connected.’
+“Our IT revolution was about more than just replacing some infrastructure, it was a change to our organisation’s culture,” says Harms.
+“We can walk around as we work, we have areas with little couches and coffee tables where we can have informal meetings but stay connected.”

 By team, Harms said she means the entire Property Council and Brennan IT group working on the project.

-‘Many people actually thought the Brennan guys were from The Property Council, because they were always here,’ said Harms.
+“Many people actually thought the Brennan guys were from The Property Council, because they were always here,” said Harms.
+“And when they were asked something outside their project’s scope, they always just helped anyway.”

 The devices and training were rolled out just in time for the Council’s Christmas lunches around the country, which were attended by 1,500 people in Brisbane alone.
 It was a high risk that paid off for Harms’ dedicated team.

-The negative language about the IT department has ‘completely gone’ according to Harms, and they are seen as a powerful force for helping provide exceptional representation to members.
+The negative sentiment about their IT department has ‘completely gone’ according to Harms, and they are seen as a powerful force for helping provide exceptional representation to members.
 But it is the informal observations that Harms is most excited about.

-‘The language people use around the office, like just saying ‘send me a Skype invite,’ or that they are just going to work from home,’ said Harms.
+“The language people use around the office, like just saying ‘send me a Skype invite,’ or that they are just going to work from home,’ said Harms.
+“It became the new norm in an unspoken way.”